grab a crab

 Write about the activity using target words and phrases

-- Refer the children to the word wall and have them write a sentence or two expressing ideas from a lesson activity or target text (e.g., The crab can jab and stab).
+- Refer the children to the word wall and have them write a sentence or two expressing ideas from a lesson activity or target text (i.e., The crab can jab and stab).

 SEEL Target Texts